-We understand the importance of feeling good about your appearance.
-In fact, we have made it our business to help the men and women of Rochester find their personal path to their best self; the self that they see when they close their eyes.
+The Plastic Surgery Group of Rochester understands the importance of feeling good about your appearance.
+In fact, we have made it our business to help the men and women of Rochester, Buffalo, and Syracuse find their personal path to their best self; the self that they see when they close their eyes.

 What is Liposuction?

 Liposuction, also known as lipo, is a surgical body-sculpting procedure that focuses on removing localized pockets of fat cells.
 This procedure has been around for decades, and has undergone significant advances thanks to innovative technologies, such as laser and ultrasound.